chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/triggers-and-actions/conditionally-generate-renditions.md

 *   Once your new set has been created, you can go ahead and configure your desired media processing flow.

-*   Next **save** and **publish** your newly created media matrix to make it available.
+*   Next **Save** and **Publish** your newly created media matrix to make it available.

 ![image-20241122-131948.png](/images/learn/accelerate/content-hub/attachments/5452759211/5453349023.png?width=445)

-### Create a Script and Action that Attaches your newly created media matrix to a Target Asset
+### Create a Script and Action that attaches your newly created media matrix to a target Asset

-*   Go to Manage \> Script as a super user
+*   Go to Manage \> Script as a superuser.

-*   Create a new Script with the following details
+*   Create a new Script with the following details:

     *   Name: _PREFIX - Add Social Media Processing Matrix_